 - You suffer a serious illness or disability that affects your ability to pay

-- Significant increase in the recipient spouse’s income
+- A significant increase in your ex-wife’s income

-- Substantial changes in your compensation package from employment
+- There is a substantial change in your compensation package from your employer